JamyGolden/dotfiles/README.md

 ## Tests

-Run `.config/zsh/.z_tests` to test your zsh setup to ensure it's running correctly.
+After everything is installed, run `./z_tests` in your shell to test your zsh setup to ensure it's running correctly.

 [Zsh]: https://zsh.sourceforge.io/
 [OhMyZsh]: https://ohmyz.sh/